med-aziz-sridi/Chart-generator/README.md

 ---

-Made with ❤️ for quick data exploration.
+Made with hate <3 by 666